 Cottonwood seedlings remain vulnerable to drought in the year following establishment because of their small root systems.
-Growth accelerates during the second year and, after two years, roots may be almost 3 meters long.
-The longer roots improve the sapling's ability to tolerate flooding and drought stress.
+Growth accelerates during the second year and, after 2 years, roots may be almost 3 meters long (Ware and Penfound 1949).
+The longer roots improve the sapling's ability to tolerate flooding and drought stress (Pezeshki and Hinckley 1988).

 Growth rates tend to slow after this initial growth period and then remain relatively constant for several decades.
-Flowering occurs after about seven years.
+Flowering occurs after about 7 years (Rood and Mahoney 1990).

-Juvenile and mature trees, while less susceptible to drought, can show signs of pruning, leaf drop and yellowing due to cavitation (formation of air bubbles in water-transporting tissue).
-Extended periods of drought will result in stunted growth and/or death in both juvenile and mature trees.
+Juvenile and mature trees, while less susceptible to drought, can show signs of pruning, leaf drop, and yellowing due to cavitation (formation of air bubbles in watertransporting tissue).
+Extended periods of drought will result in stunted growth and/or death in both juvenile and mature trees (Albertson and Weaver 1945, Rood and Mahoney 1990).

 Cottonwood has several adaptations that allow it to survive floods, but it is not as well adapted to prolonged flooding as some riparian species.
-Mature cottonwoods typically show signs of stress when flood conditions last more than a few weeks.
-Cottonwood often is associated with soils that contain a layer of coarse substrate.
-These soils drain more quickly than fine-textured soils, reducing the length of time a root system must survive in a flooded environment.
+Mature cottonwoods typically show signs of stress when flood conditions last more than a few weeks (Neuman et al. 1996).
+Cottonwood often is associated with soils that contain a layer of coarse substrate (Crowe and Clausnitzer 1997).
+These soils drain more quickly than finetextured soils, reducing the length of time a root system must survive in a flooded environment (Richardson and Vepraskas 2001).

 The roots on mature trees survive flooded conditions by utilizing anaerobic respiration (respiration without oxygen) to continue essential metabolic functions.
 However, anaerobic respiration cannot be continued indefinitely.
-It is roughly 20% as efficient as aerobic (oxygen-based) respiration, and it produces toxic by-products that accumulate within plant tissue.
+It is roughly 20 percent as efficient as aerobic (oxygenbased) respiration, and it produces toxic by-products that accumulate within plant tissue.
 Reliance upon anaerobic respiration requires a slowing or stoppage of plant growth and is limited by the amount of carbohydrate reserves stored within the roots and by the subsequent accumulation of toxic compounds.